222ryan/Discord-Levels-Bot/README.md

 <p> Here is a list of the availiable features </p>

 <b> XP System </b>
-	 * Modern Levels has a fully working XP system with a clean menu which displays a users stats.
+	 <p> * Modern Levels has a fully working XP system with a clean menu which displays a users stats.</p>
 <b> Anti-Spam </b>
-	 * Modern Levels comes with a built in Anti-Spamming system which can be customised to your preference to prevent people from spamming.
-Users who avoid the warning can be automatically muted!
+	 <p> * Modern Levels comes with a built in Anti-Spamming system which can be customised to your preference to prevent people from spamming.
+Users who avoid the warning can be automatically muted!</p>
 <b> Level Roles </b>
-	 * Roles can be automatically rewarded for reaching a certain level which can be fully customised inside the config.
+	 <p> * Roles can be automatically rewarded for reaching a certain level which can be fully customised inside the config.</p>
 <b> Leaderboards </b>
-	 * Modern Levels shows a per-server leadeboard, sorted by xp which displays the top users Ranking, Level and Total XP inside of an Embed.
+	 <p> * Modern Levels shows a per-server leadeboard, sorted by xp which displays the top users Ranking, Level and Total XP inside of an Embed.</p>

 <p> This feature list is not up to date!
 Many more features have been added!
 Check <b>config.yml</b> for all features </p>